ColinEberhardt/json-transforms/README.md

 ### Modern JavaScript

-The examples on this documentation all use 'modern' JavaScript syntax (arrow functions, constants, etc ...), however, the npm module is transpiled to ES2015, so if you are in a browser environment that lacks ES2016 support, json-transformer will still work just fine:
+The examples on this documentation all use 'modern' JavaScript syntax (arrow functions, constants, etc ...), however, the npm module is transpiled to ES2015, so if you are in a browser environment that lacks ES2016 support, json-transforms will still work just fine:

 ```
 var rules = [